mylofi/local-vault/LOCK-KEY.md

 });
 ```

+If either the data or public-key don't match the signature, verification fails.

-Of course, the same process can work in the other direction: device B (signing with B's private-key) sending to device A (verifying with B's public-key).
+Of course, the same process also works in the other direction: device B (signing with B's private-key) sending to device A (verifying with B's public-key).